2013 Lexus CT Hybrid Interior

 - "We've never been particularly fond of Lexus' choice of layout and materials for its center stack, however, and little has changed with the CT 200h.
 For some reason, their choices have somehow always come across as ‘less-than’ when compared to the equivalent Germans." -- Autoblog (2011)

 Like many of its rivals, the five-seat Lexus CT 200h’s rear seats are cramped for adults, but reviewers think the front seats are comfortable.
 The driver and front passenger seats have good head- and legroom, but one reviewer mentions that the CT 200h sits low to the ground, which makes it hard to enter and exit the front seats.
 Reviewers also say that visibility is a mixed bag.
-Forward visibility is good, and rear visibility is hampered when the rear headrests are raised.
+Forward visibility is good, but rear visibility is hampered when the rear headrests are raised.

 - "The form-fitting front bucket seats are generously bolstered for lateral support." -- Kelley Blue Book